rfangit/analytical_flow_matching/README.md

 # Analytical Flow Matching

 This repository provides code and experiments utilizing the optimal solution to the flow-matching training objective.
-It serves as a reference for understanding and implementing analytical solutions in flow-matching tasks across various datasets.([Gist][1])
+It serves as a reference for understanding and implementing analytical solutions in flow-matching tasks across various datasets.

 ## 📂 Repository Structure